tobi-wan-kenobi/bumblebee-status/CONTRIBUTING.md

 ### Adding a new module or theme
 If you want to add a new module, please have a look at [how to write a new module](docs/development/module.rst) and [how to write a new theme](docs/development/theme.rst).
 Then simply create a Pull Request and I will review the changes as soon as possible.
-If you want to do me a *big* favour, check the Travis status for any failing unit tests.
-Oh - and if you happen to add unit tests, that's also something I am very grateful for!

 Thanks for reading until here! :)